 Do I need to make an appointment to have my pet seen by the veterinarians?

-No, we work strictly as a walk-in clinic and will see your pet without an appointment.
-However there are times when customer volume is so high that the wait can be extremely long and admitting more patients may not be possible.
-We apologize for the inconvenience and will try to make arrangements for your pet(s) to receive they care they need and deserve.
+During this COVID-19 pandemic, ALL of our services are CURBSIDE.
+We have implemented a same day (Call-in) appointment system Mon-Fri.
+Saturdays are reserved for existing clients and can be booked ahead of time.
+There are times when customer volume is so high that the wait can be long and admitting more patients may not be possible.
+We apologize for the inconvenience and will try to make arrangements for your pet(s) to receive the care they need.

 How much does it cost for an annual check-up and vaccinations?